6 Puppies That Are Easiest (and 6 That Are Hardest) to Train

 Easiest to train: Papillons

 With their perky, fringed, butterfly-shaped ears, Papillons, which is French for “butterfly,” belong to the AKC Toy group.
 They’re “intelligent, self-assured, playful, affectionate, and happy,” says Burch.
-They’re also excellent at learning tricks and obedience work.
+They’re also excellent at learning tricks and obedience work, making them one of the best dogs for first-time owners.
 While these tiny pups may seem fragile, they’re go-getters that love to exercise and play.
 The AKC says you can train Papillon pups to do almost anything, and these lively, popular pets thrive on mental stimulation and work.
 Try training them to participate in dog sports, such as agility courses with hurdles to jump and poles to weave through, or teaching them to do fun tricks.
 Find out 15 secrets dog trainers won’t tell you for free.

 Can be hard to train: Basset hounds